 - Less complex than RNY Gastric Bypass and Duodenal Switch

-If the patient have not had sufficient weight loss or has regained weight despite a good diet, the gastric sleeve can be revised to:
+If the patient has not had sufficient weight loss, has regained weight, or developed complications, the gastric sleeve can be updated to:

-Gastric sleeve to bypass revision surgery is by far the most popular option available and widely used.
-Gastric bypass surgery adds malabsorption through bypassing a portion of the small intestine while forming a new stomach pouch.
+Gastric sleeve to RNY bypass / mini bypass conversion surgery is by far the most popular option available and widely used in case of a lack of weight loss or post-op problems.
+RNY Gastric bypass procedure adds malabsorption through bypassing a portion of the small intestine while forming a new stomach pouch.

-The success rate of sleeve to bypass revision has the highest success rate compared to other revision procedures.
+The success rate of sleeve to bypass revision is the highest compared to other re-interventions.
 The average excess weight loss (%EWL) at 3, 6 and 12 months was 33.3%, 49% and 56.7%.

 - Avoid creating ischemic zone (the new staple line should be inside the old one)

-Adjustable gastric banding over a sleeve after “failed” sleeve gastrectomy is performed but not recommended.
-Lap Band used to be popular, but now is known for its complications, risks, and it’s failure.
+Adjustable gastric banding over a “failed” sleeve gastrectomy is an alternative but not recommended.
+Lap Band used to be popular, but now is known for its complications, risks, and it’s a failure.
 Adding a lap band to an existing gastric sleeve is an option, but rarely performed by most bariatric surgeons.

-Gastric sleeve conversion to duodenal switch is a viable option but is a very aggressive option.
-The perk of revising sleeve to DS is that the first part of the DS is already completed with gastric sleeve surgery – because the sleeve-shaped stomach is already in place.
-Therefore, the surgeon has to perform the second step which is to reroute a significant portion of the small intestine to absorb less calories while eating and digesting food.
+Gastric sleeve conversion to duodenal switch is a viable option but is a very aggressive one.
+The perk of revising sleeve to DS is that the first part of the DS is already completed with gastric sleeve surgery as the sleeve-shaped stomach is already in place.
+Therefore, the surgeon has to perform the second step which is to reroute a significant portion of the small intestine to absorb fewer calories while eating and digesting food.